abrar-nazib/notes/c++/README.md

 swap(a,b) //call by reference
 // Reference is nothing but alias to a variable.
 Here the main function is calling the variables as a,b but the swap function
 // is calling them as  x,y.
 Nothing so complicated
+// may be it could be defined as &x = a, &y = b
 ```